lstockwil/SuperSnake/README.md

 # SuperSnake
-Use Deepseek to create new and improved Snake game
+- Use Deepseek R1 to create new and improved Snake game
+- Show LLM technology and creativity possible using LLM-assisted project creation